What is an equipment loan and how does it work?

 How does equipment financing work?

 Business equipment financing works by using the equipment you’re buying to secure the loan.
 The equipment becomes collateral, meaning the lender can seize the asset if you fail to repay what you borrow.
-You may also have to provide a personal guarantee, which requires you to be personally responsible for the loan if your business can’t pay the loan back.
+Like most business loans, you may also have to provide a personal guarantee, which requires you to be personally responsible for the loan if your business can’t pay the loan back.
 This puts your personal assets at risk.

 Equipment financing usually comes with a fixed interest rate and a requirement that you make periodic payments to repay the loan.
-Usually, the loan term falls somewhere between three and 10 years.
+Usually, the loan term falls somewhere between one and five years.

 While these features are true of equipment loans generally, you can finance equipment in several ways, including equipment leases or SBA 504 loans.
 The exact type of equipment financing you choose will determine the features included in the loan.
 For example, an equipment line of credit will approve you for a set amount and allow you to withdraw the amount you need to buy or repair equipment.